thi-ng/umbrella/packages/meta-css/README.md

    to be used for phase 2:
 2. Compile & bundle actual CSS from MetaCSS stylesheets.
 These specs support selector nesting and compose full CSS rules from lists of the utility classes generated in step 1.
-Each class can be prefixed with an arbitrary number of media query IDs.
+Selectors, declarations and media query criteria will be deduplicated and merged from multiple input files.
+Each item (utility class name) can be prefixed with an arbitrary number of media query IDs.
 The resulting CSS will only contain referenced rules and can be generated in minified or pretty printed formats.

 Final CSS generation itself is handled by [thi.ng/hiccup-css](https://github.com/thi-ng/umbrella/blob/a0fa6d715f1b9e3edb405cfb42c03daefec340b4/packages/hiccup-css/)